1831 Naval Air Squadron

 1831 Naval Air Squadron (1831 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
 It was established in January 1943, at HMS Saker II, RNAS Quonset Point, as a fighter squadron, in the United States.
 After training at RNAS Quonset Point and Naval Air Station Brunswick, the squadron boarded HMS Trumpeter in June, disembarking in Belfast in November and arriving at HMS Blackcap, RNAS Stretton, two days later.
 It was disbanded in December after integrating into the 15th Naval Fighter Wing, with its personnel and aircraft redistributed to the other two Naval Air squadrons in the wing, 1830 and 1833.
 It reformed at Brunswick in November 1944, before joining HMS Pursuer in February 1945.
 The squadron landed at HMS Gannet, RNAS Eglinton.
 In May 1945, its strength increased to twenty-one aircraft before it joined the light fleet carrier HMS Glory in November.
 The carrier sailed to the Far East to become part of the British Pacific Fleet and was home to the 16th Carrier Air Group, disembarking at HMS Ukussa, RNAS Katukurunda, in July.
 The squadron did not see combat before the war concluded and was disbanded in 1946.

 The squadron was reformed a year later, as part of the Royal Navy Volunteer Reserve where in 1955 it became the first jet-equipped squadron of the Royal Navy Volunteer Reserve, before being disbanded in 1957.
 It was later briefly reformed between 1980–81 to assist in training aircrew.

 Second World War

-1831 Naval Air Squadron initially formed on 1 July 1943 at NAS Quonset Point on Rhode Island, equipped with Lend-Lease supplied Vought Corsair fighters.
+1831 Naval Air Squadron initially formed on 1 July 1943 at NAS Quonset Point in Rhode Island, equipped with Lend-Lease supplied Vought Corsair fighters.
 It crossed the Atlantic to Britain in October, but was disbanded on 10 December 1943, when it was broken up to re-inforce 1830 and 1833 Naval Air Squadrons.
 It reformed on 1 November 1944, again as a Corsair-equipped squadron, at another American naval base, this time NAS Brunswick in Maine.
 The Squadron returned to Britain in February 1945, embarking on the aircraft carrier which sailed to join the British Pacific Fleet in May 1945.
 By the time Glory reached the Pacific, the Second World War was almost over, and the ship's Naval Air Wing, including 1831 Squadron, saw no combat.
 The squadron, without its aircraft, returned to Britain and disbanded on arrival on 13 August 1946.